 Swipe Out Hunger was established as a University of California, Los Angeles student organization by Bryan Pezeshki in the Fall of 2009 in order to help alleviate the susceptivity of the neighboring homeless population.
 As of Spring 2014, UCLA has donated over $200,000 and 70,000 pounds of fresh (recovered!) produce towards fighting hunger on and off campus.

 Swipes' as we call ourselves for short, hopes not only to feed the homeless, but also to educate the students on campus about the homelessness and hunger problem in Los Angeles, and what they can do to help.
 Learn more about how you can get involved below!

 How Swipes at UCLA Works

-The UCLA Swipe Out Hunger chapter is always looking for motivated Bruins to help out!
-To get involved, check us out on Facebook (where we're very active!) or email firstname.lastname@example.org.
+Swipe Out Hunger at UCLA is always looking for motivated Bruins to help.
+To get involved, check us out on facebook or email email@example.com.

 Don’t forget!
 You can donate your leftover swipes during 10th week, every quarter.